What You Need to Know About Water Treatment Plant and System Operator

 - Water Technician

-- Liquid Waste Treatment Plant Operator
+- Wastewater Plant Operator

-- Relief Operator
+- Water Pump Operator

 The states with the most job growth for Water Treatment Plant & System Operator are Colorado, Washington, and Georgia.
 Watch out if you plan on working in New Jersey, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

-The salary for Water Treatment Plant and System Operators ranges between about $28,300 and $76,200 a year.
+Water Treatment Plant and System Operators make between $28,300 and $76,200 a year.

 Water Treatment Plant and System Operators who work in California, Connecticut, or Nevada, make the highest salaries.